zack-test-org/git-xargs/new-customer-setup/README.md

 export GITHUB_USER=xxx       # GitHub user name to use for auth export GITHUB_TOKEN=xxx      # GitHub personal access token to use for auth export company_name=xxx      # The name of the company.
 The GitHub team will use a dasherized version of this name. export subscription_type=xxx # The company's subscription type.
-Must be one of: aws, gcp, enterprise. export active=Yes            # Set to "Yes" to add a GitHub team for the company and "No" to remove the GitHub team.
+Must be one of: aws, gcp, enterprise, aws-cis, enterprise-cis. export active=Yes            # Set to "Yes" to add a GitHub team for the company and "No" to remove the GitHub team.
 ```